 Credit spreads tend to narrow as the economy expands and widen as the economy contracts.
 While the magnitude of this downturn is unprecedented, it is likely to be one of the shortest on record.
 We believe we are in the early stages of a recovery as the economy reopens.
-The below chart compares the NY Federal Reserve’s Weekly Economic Index (WEI) with GDP.
+The chart below compares the NY Federal Reserve’s Weekly Economic Index (WEI) with GDP.
 The WEI is an index of ten daily and weekly indicators of real economic activity, scaled to align with the four-quarter nominal GDP growth rate.
-You can find periodic updates to this index on the New York Federal Reserve website.
+You can find periodic updates to this Index on the New York Federal Reserve website.

 Sources: Bloomberg, U.S. Bureau of Labor Statistics

 The previous three sections covered fundamental considerations with respect to lending conditions, the economic backdrop, and the amount and quality of debt outstanding.
 We believe that the current valuation of debt (as measured by the credit spread) should be at least reflective of the underlying fundamentals to appropriately compensate investors for taking on additional credit risk.

 - In a very short period of time high yield credit spreads widened dramatically and then have pulled back to below the historical average.
 Given how rapidly the markets are moving, it is important to understand where spreads are currently before making an investment decision.
 We believe that a more selective approach is important given default risk remains, though overall, we believe that very low investment grade yields will continue to push investors into high yield.